Welcome to all students of

 For our New and Returning Students

-You will not be able to enter the surgery without a pre-booked appointment which will only be on a Tuesday and a Thursday.
+You will not be able to enter the surgery without a pre-booked appointment which will only be on Monday & Tuesday all day and Thursday & Friday mornings.

 If you have any queries please contact the surgery on 01904 439101 and the reception team will assist.

-If you need to order a prescription you can do so via the online services.
+If you need to order a prescription you can do so via online services and the NHS App.

 For Our New Students' Parents

 Here is some useful information for parents of students who are registered, or wanting to register with the Student Medical Centre.